Hendrix College: Student life

 Hendrix is a primarily undergraduate institution with 34 majors and 38 minors, including a master's of accounting degree.
 The student body is about 1400, with students coming from most U.S. states and from over a dozen foreign countries.
 Notable are the Rwandan Presidential Scholars.
 Hendrix is the lead institution in a consortium of 19 private and public higher education institutions that together host over 220 students from Rwanda.

 The Student Senate is the governing body of the student association.
 It has officers that are elected campus-wide along with representatives from each class, residence hall and apartment building.

 Hendrix has no social fraternities or sororities.
 There are 65 student organizations that offer a wide range of activities, funded by a student activity fee.
 The largest student organization is Social Committee, or SoCo, which plans the major events on campus.
 The Office of Student Activities organizes weekend and Wednesday evening events.
 Major social events are usually held in "The Brick Pit," an outdoor area in the center of the campus.
 The most famous event is "Shirttails," a freshman dance-off that includes a serenade by the men's dorms.

 Hendrix College has its own radio station.
 Founded in 1971 and first broadcasting in 1973, KHDX-FM 93.1 is Hendrix College's student-run radio station, with a 10-watt broadcast that reaches Hendrix Campus and the surrounding Conway area.
 Additionally, as of 2017, KHDX Radio is a founding member of the Arkansas College Radio Association.

 Athletics

-Hendrix College teams participate as a member of the National Collegiate Athletic Association's Division III.
+Hendrix College teams, nicknamed the Warriors, participate as a member of the National Collegiate Athletic Association's Division III.
 The Warriors are a charter member of the new Southern Athletic Association (SAA), founded in 2011, after formerly being a member of the Southern Collegiate Athletic Conference (SCAC).

 Men's sports include baseball, basketball, cross country, football (added back in 2013 after being discontinued in 1960), golf, lacrosse, soccer, swimming & diving, tennis and track & field; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.